MicrosoftDocs/azure-management-docs/articles/container-registry/container-registry-authentication-managed-identity.md

 ---

 ### Install Docker on the VM

+To run Docker containers on your virtual machine, you need to install Docker.
+This section provides the steps to install Docker on an Ubuntu VM, ensuring that your VM is ready to pull and run container images from your Azure Container Registry.

 After the VM is running, make an SSH connection to the VM.
 Replace *publicIpAddress* with the public IP address of your VM.